Skip to main content

 3. Limited access to job-matching platforms

-4. Unfamiliar hiring procedures
+4. Unfamiliarity with hiring procedures

 5. Mismatch between job offers and qualifications